 Ask friends, teachers and advisors to review your short essay responses for content, clarity and grammar.

 The short essays each have 200-word limits, but we do not expect you to use all the space.
-The 2022 essay prompts were:
+The 2023 essay prompts are:

 Question 1: Why do you want to participate in the Summer High School Internship Program?
 What do you hope to gain?